The rise of YouTube as full-time career in Ghana; All there is to know

 Content creation in Ghana has been on the rise for some time now.

-Ghanaian YouTubers, both locally and in the diaspora, has ventured into various niches such as cooking, make-up, personality interviews, campus-based content, couple channels, health and fitness, finance, among others.
+Ghanaian YouTubers, both locally and in the diaspora, have ventured into various niches such as cooking, make-up, personality interviews, campus-based content, couple channels, health and fitness, finance, among others.

 Some YouTubers have opened up about pursuing content creation as full-time jobs in videos on their channels, and some have revealed they create content alongside their full-time jobs.